 There are many great surgeons that perform breast augmentation surgery.
 Most of them are safe, effective, and adhere to the principles of sterile technique.
-What sets Dr. Stoeckel apart is his communication style.
+What sets us apart is the emphasis on communication.
 Understanding your wishes is a key component to ending up with satisfying results.
 But there is so much more than just getting what you think you want.
-Dr. Stoeckel will make certain that you truly understand the risks and benefits of the many options associated with breast implant surgery and help you make the best possible choices.
+Our surgeons will make certain that you truly understand the risks and benefits of the many options associated with breast implant surgery and help you make the best possible choices.
 And while nobody wants to deal with complications with any surgery, they certainly can happen.
-Dr. Stoeckel prides himself in being able to effectively correct breast implant complications and to do so in a reasonable and patient friendly manner.Dr.
-Stoeckel's Breast Augmentation Results
+We pride ourselves in being able to effectively correct breast implant complications and to do so in a reasonable and patient friendly manner.Our Breast Augmentation Results

 Why do women consider breast augmentation surgery?

 Conservative silicone gel implants used to restore post partum atrophy

 Restoring volume after pregnancy

 All women increase their breast size during pregnancy and lactation, but almost all women lose that volume and more after breast feeding stops.
 The breast envelope skin is often stretched and loose as a result.
 Restoration of volume is possible with the placement of an appropriate breast implant.

 Young patient with modest native breast tissue enhanced with saline implants

 While there is no true “ideal” breast size, there is such a thing as smaller than average.
 Breast augmentation is a safe and reliable way to obtain a breast size that might be bigger than what was provided naturally.

 Size asymmetry improved by using a slightly larger implant on her left side